- Maria Montessori was born on August 31st, 1870, in a small commune called Chiaravalle, Italy to a Catholic

 - She did not support collective classroom teaching.
-She knew the importance of individuality amongst children.
+She knew the importance of individuality among children.
 She treated each child in the classroom as a separate individual and stated that every child should be helped and guided in a proper manner.

 - Montessori believed that self-education is true education.
-It is important to guide and help the child rather than making the child forcefully acquire information.
+It is important to guide and help the child rather than make the child forcefully acquire information.

-- Montessori believed that the first six years of the child’s life are the crucial period for growth and development.
+- Montessori believed that the first six years of a child’s life are the crucial period for growth and development.

 - For Montessori, the senses are the gateway to knowledge.
-She pointed out that senses are most active during early childhood years.
+She pointed out that the senses are most active during early childhood years.

 - She believed that Fine motor and Gross motor development as well as physical development play a significant role in early childhood education.

 Here are some of Maria Montessori’s notable works :

-Here is a List of Dr. Maria Montessori’s notable work that facilitated in revolutionizing the pre-school education system all around the world:
+Here is a List of Dr. Maria Montessori’s notable work that facilitated the revolution of the preschool education system all around the world: